Skip to main content

 version: "0.1.0"

-# List of steps that this patch should execute.
+# List of steps that this patch will execute.

-# Each step has a name field (string) and a run field, which can denote either an OS command, or an external script to be run.
+# Each step includes a `name` field (string) and a `run` field, which can specify either an OS command or an external script.

 steps: